ptyork/f_table/docs/formatting.md

 ## Additional Table Flags

-f-table allows for three additional flags to be appended to the format string to further refine the formatting behavior when text is rendered into table cells.
+craftable allows for three additional flags to be appended to the format string to further refine the formatting behavior when text is rendered into table cells.
 Append flags to the end of a column spec string (after type/precision):